Healthy weight loss after giving birth

 - Motivate.
 Try and do something active every day, even if it’s just pushing the pram to the shops and back again.
 As a new mother, getting outside will help your mind and body to heal and feel more healthy.

 If you need some extra guidance or support, visit a nutritionist or dietitian to create a tailor-made eating plan for you.
-You can claim benefits towards a consultation with dietician as part of Medibank’s Growing Family Extras cover.

 Each pregnancy is unique, Medibank recommends all members seek medical advice concerning their individual health, appropriate nutritional and fitness regime, prior to, during and post pregnancy.